cta-observatory/protopipe/docs/index.rst

 (CTA) based on the `ctapipe <https://cta-observatory.github.io/ctapipe>`__ library.
-The package has been developed and tested in the department of astrophysics at `CEA-Saclay/IRFU <http://irfu.cea.fr/dap/en/index.php>`__, but since Sep 23, 2019 is also open for development by other members of the CTA consortium.
+The package has been developed and tested in the department of astrophysics at `CEA-Saclay/IRFU <http://irfu.cea.fr/dap/en/index.php>`__, but since September 2019 has been open for development to all members of the CTA consortium.

 The source code is currently hosted on a `GitHub repository <https://github.com/cta-observatory/protopipe>`__ to which this documentation is linked.
-It will soon migrate to the CTAO-GitLab installation under the ASWG group repository (`link <https://gitlab.cta-observatory.org/cta-consortium/aswg>`__).
+It is planned to migrate it to the CTAO-GitLab installation under the ASWG group repository (`link <https://gitlab.cta-observatory.org/cta-consortium/aswg>`__).

 Current performance is stored internally at `this RedMine page <https://forge.in2p3.fr/projects/benchmarks-reference-analysis/wiki/Protopipe_performance_data>`__.